mateus-sartorio/descentralized-pik-with-blockchain-backend/README.md

 Para o Docker, instruções de instalação para cada sistema operacional são encontradas em sua [documentação oficial](https://docs.docker.com/engine/install/).

+If your Node.js version is not 16, it is recommended to use nvm, which allows you to install and manage multiple versions of Node.js on your machine  [Repository with installation instructions](https://github.com/nvm-sh/nvm)).

+For Docker, installation instructions for each operating system can be found in its [official documentation](https://docs.docker.com/engine/install/).

+For Cartesi, you can find installation instructions in its [official documentation](https://docs.cartesi.io/cartesi-rollups/1.3/development/installation/).

 ### Rodando a aplicação